 - Since the NHS was established in 1946, Alder Hey has seen many changes but has remained at the forefront of children’s healthcare.
 During our history, we have become known for a number of famous firsts.
-We were the first hospital to test penicillin, saving a child from pneumonia in 1914 and the first to establish a neonatal surgical unit in the UK.
+Penicillin was tested on a child for the first time at Alder Hey, saving a child from pneumonia in 1944 and we were the first to establish a neonatal surgical unit in the UK.
 Other ‘firsts’ include curing the most commonly encountered congenital heart defect and pioneering various splints and orthopaedic appliances.

 - In 2008 Alder Hey became a Foundation Trust.